fritzthecap/hiking-emergency-alert/README.md

 You can test the application easily by providing your own e-mail address several times in contacts list, choose a different name for each.
 The shortest alert interval is 2 minutes, because the shortest polling interval is 1 minute, and the alert interval must be longer than that.
 Thus a hike of 3 minutes is possible, and everything would land in your own INBOX.

-You would get an activation mail immedately after activation of the hike.
-If you respond to it, no alert mails would be sent.
-If not, alerts would be sent to all contacts (that would be you).
-Mind that a "passing-to-next" mail would never be sent to a contact that has the same mail address as the next contact.
+You would get an activation mail immedately after activation of the hike (or, for remote activation, one polling-interval afterwards).
+If you respond to it, no alert mails would be sent ever.
+If not, alerts would be sent after the planned home-time to all contacts (that would be you in this test-case).
+Mind that a "passing-to-next" mail would never be sent to a contact that has the same mail address as the next contact!

 <img width="517" height="61" alt="write-to-email" src="https://github.com/user-attachments/assets/8829f9c5-6ef6-4cc1-822d-d94ca6133d44" />